luikore/zscan/readme.md

 - `#drop` drop top of pos stack without changing current pos.
 - `#restore` set current pos to top of the stack.
 - `#clear_pos_stack` clear pos stack.
 - `#try` try to do several scans in the given block, fall back to init pos if block returns `nil` or `false`.
-Can be nested.
+Returns block's return, can be nested.

 ## String delegates